 “It was really nice to see everyone supporting me for such an important part of my life,” said Tan.

-Tan is one of four CHSU-COM students who have been commissioned into the U.S. military and the first to be commissioned on campus.
+Tan is one of four CHSU-COM students who have been commissioned into the U.S. military.
+Zach Josse was commissioned into the U.S. Navy, Jake Dertinger was commissioned into the U.S. Army, and Tanner Van Es was commissioned into the U.S. Air Force.
+Tan was the first to be commissioned on campus.

 ________________________________ “Aerospace Medicine.”
 AsMA, www.asma.org/about-asma/careers/aerospace-medicine.